forem/forem/docs/installation/windows.md

 ### Elasticsearch

-DEV requires Elasticsearch version 7 or higher.
+DEV requires a version of Elasticsearch between 7.1 and 7.5.
+Version 7.6 is not supported.
+We recommend version 7.5.2.

 We recommend following the install guide
 [in Elasticsearch's docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/zip-windows.html)
 for installing on Windows machines.

-NOTE: Make sure to download the OSS version, `elasticsearch-oss`.
+NOTE: Make sure to download **the OSS version**, `elasticsearch-oss`.

 ## Installing DEV